Influence Guided Context Selection for Effective Retrieval-Augmented Generation: Experimental Results

 \subsection{Effectiveness of CI Surrogate Models}

 These experiments evaluate CSM's effectiveness in improving RAG performance through context selection, its ability to approximate oracle CI values, and the contributions of different CSM modules.

 \textbf{Overall Generation Performance.} Table~\ref{tab: main_exp} presents a comprehensive comparison of RAG generation performance across different baselines.
 For fair comparison between context selection methods, we set top-$k=5$.
 Our proposed CSM demonstrates significant improvements across nearly all tasks: both CSM-st and CSM-e2e achieve the best or second-best results on all eight tasks.
 In Open-Domain QA, CSM outperforms all baselines by 21.72\% in EM, and it achieves a 19.40\% F1 improvement in Multihop QA, highlighting the crucial role of high-quality contexts in generating correct answers.
 Although improvements on TruthfulQA and ASQA are more modest, CSM still ranks first or second on these tasks.
 The bge-reranker performs well on simple QA but struggles in complex scenarios (e.g., Multihop QA and Long-Form QA), while list-wise RankGPT shows better performance than bge-reranker in these challenging settings, emphasizing the importance of modeling context interactions.
 RECOMP-ex's performance is sometimes even inferior (e.g., 1.7\% lower on ASQA), revealing the limitations of relying solely on generator feedback for context selection.
 Ret-Robust emerges as a strong baseline by enhancing generator at the cost of expensive LLM fine-tuning.
+It is worth noting that CSM outperforms advanced agentic baselines (e.g., Self-RAG, RQ-RAG) on most tasks.
+This demonstrates that filtering out low-quality contexts yields greater benefits compared to sophisticated agentic approaches that rely on complex reflection and planning mechanisms.

 \textbf{Approximation Effectiveness.} We evaluate CSM's effectiveness in approximating oracle CI values using Spearman rank correlation, which measures the strength of monotonic relationships through the Pearson correlation of ranked values (ranging from -1 to 1, with 1 indicating perfect positive correlation).
 As shown in Figure~\ref{fig: sp_cor}, both CSM-st and CSM-e2e consistently achieve correlation coefficients above 0.75 across all tasks for both Llama3-8B and Qwen2.5-7B models, demonstrating strong alignment between CSM's predictions and oracle CI values.